 5 Ways to Get Rid of The Nibbling Habit

-We know, nibbling looks adorable.
+We know; nibbling looks adorable.
 It’s hard to say no to our doe-eyed babies.
-But it’s important for the safety of all.
+But it’s essential for the safety of all.

 The earlier you put a stop, the better.

-Here are 5 ways you can help your dog stop nibbling.
+Here are five ways you can help your dog stop nibbling.

 Solution 1: Chewy Toys

 Chewy toys are the best substitute for your dogs to nibble.
-Whenever your dog tries to bite your hand, change it with a toy.
-Especially if they’re under 6 months old.
+Change it with a toy whenever your dog tries to bite your hand, especially if they’re under six months old.

+Give them treats and praise when they choose the toy.
 This will help your dog satisfy his teething needs.
-Give them treats and praise when they choose the toy.
-You should teach this to your pups early on so they learn early on.
+It would help if you taught this to your pups early on, so they learn early on.

 Here are some of our favorite chewy toy sets for your dog:

-Not only will your dog be learning, but he’ll have a great time at it.
+Not only will your dog learn, but he’ll also have a great time at it.
 Make time for playing with your pup.

-Whenever he tries to nibble any of your limbs, give him a chew stick.
+Please give him a chew stick whenever he tries to nibble any of your limbs.
 He will know that he has better things to chew.

 Solution 2: Let them Know It Hurts

 If your dog chews on your body, even if it’s gentle, say “ouch!”.
-Or make whimpering sounds like you’re in pain.
+Or make a whimpering sound like you’re in pain.